Former peanut company CEO sentenced to 28 years for salmonella outbreak

 Before the judge issued the sentences, Stewart Parnell said; “This has been a seven-year nightmare for me and my family.
 I’m truly, truly sorry for what’s happened.”

-Jeff Almer, of Brainerd, Minnesota, said his mother, Shirley Almer, died after eating tainted peanut butter in 2009, one of 714 people to fall ill.
+Jeff Almer, of Brainerd, Minnesota, said his mother, Shirley Almer, died after eating tainted peanut butter in 2009.

 "My mother died a painful death from salmonella, and the look of horror on her face as she died shall always haunt me," he said.